-Steven Hann is a Principal at the Pennsylvania law firm of Hamburg, Rubin, Mullin, Maxwell & Lupin, where he focuses his practice on environmental and municipal law, and chairs the firm’s Environmental Law Department.
-Steve personally deals with and is experienced in every facet of a broad based environmental law practice.
-Steve represents a diverse client base, including municipalities, municipal authorities, business entities, individuals, builders and developers, all of which are affected by the complex web of federal and state environmental laws and regulations.
-Steve handles all facets of environmental litigation with government agencies and private parties.
-Steve also advises clients on regulatory and compliance issues, environmental permitting, environmental issues arising in business and real estate transactions, and land use and zoning issues.
-Steve also provides clients with experienced counseling on legislative and regulatory developments at both the federal and state levels.
+Steven Hann is a Principal at the Pennsylvania law firm of Hamburg, Rubin, Mullin, Maxwell & Lupin, where he focuses his practice on environmental law and municipal law, and chairs the firm’s Environmental Law Department.
+He represents a diverse client base, which includes municipal authorities, municipalities, business entities, builders and developers.
+Steve personally handles all facets of a sophisticated environmental law practice, such as environmental litigation with federal and state government agencies and private parties, advising/representing clients on regulatory, permitting and compliance matters, and guiding clients on environmental issues arising in business and real estate transactions.
+Steve also provides clients with experienced counseling on federal and state legislative and regulatory developments.

-Prior to law school, Steve was an environmental consultant.
-Following his graduation from Penn State, Steve was employed as a meteorologist focusing on air quality and air pollution issues.
-Thereafter, Steve was hired as a member of the United States Environmental Protection Agency’s (EPA) Field Investigation Team under the federal Superfund program, where he was engaged in various activities related to the investigation and remediation of hazardous waste sites.
+Steve’s law practice is further bolstered by his science and technical background.
+He earned both a B.S.
+Degree in Meteorology and a B.S.
+Degree in Geoscience, and a Certificate in Broadcast Meteorology.
+Prior to attending law school, Steve was an environmental consultant for both industry and government.
+He was first employed as a meteorologist focusing on air quality and air pollution issues.
+Thereafter, Steve was a member of the United States Environmental Protection Agency’s (“EPA”) Field Investigation Team under the federal Superfund program, where he was engaged in various activities related to the investigation and remediation of hazardous waste sites.
 In this position, Steve was selected by EPA Headquarters to travel throughout the country as a speaker for an EPA sponsored training course on hazardous waste site inspections.